Coast to Coast Bike Tour

 Day 1: Kochi

-Meet your trip leader at the hotel, post-lunch at 13:00hrs, and head out to see Fort Kochi by foot.
+Meet your trip leader at the hotel, post-lunch at 13:00hrs, and head out to see Fort Kochi by bike.

 One of the foremost trading hubs on the western coast of India, Fort Kochi drew colonial interest with its aromatic spices.
-Along with traders from China, Portugal, Arab and Holland, came a cocktail of religions, cultural practices, and diverse food.
+Along with traders from China, Portugal, Arabs, and Holland came a cocktail of religions, cultural practices, and diverse food.
 Kerala owes its cosmopolitan vibe to the traders who braved the seas to come to this land.

 Day 2: Alleppey

 A classic coastal ride along a beautiful stretch of white sandy beach on one side and unevenly spread serene backwaters on the other.
 See the birdlife in action with egrets, cormorants, herons, kites, kingfishers, ducks, and many more.
 A short stop to see the art of making traditional boats, locally called “Kettuvallom”.
 They make wooden boats both for backwaters and sea.